phpvms/docs/versioned_docs/version-v7.x/download.md

 title: 'Download'
 ---

-There are a few ways you can obtain phpVMS and its dependencies.
+There are a few ways you can obtain phpvms and its dependencies.
 The full package method already includes the `vendor` directory and you don't need to do anything but upload it.